tadiusfrank2001/CS105-Computer-Operation-Systems/README.md

 # CS105: Computer Systems

-This course provides a programmer’s view of how computer systems execute programs, store information, and communicate.
-It enables students to become more effective programmers, especially in dealing with issues of performance, portability, and robustness.
-It also serves as a foundation for courses on compilers, networks, operating systems, security, and computer architecture, where a deeper understanding of systems-level issues is required.
-Topics covered include: data representations, computer arithmetic, machine-level code and its generation, performance evaluation and optimization, memory organization and management, processes and concurrent computation, and networking technology and protocols.
+This course explores how computer systems execute programs, handle data storage, and facilitate communication from a programmer’s perspective.
+It enhances students’ ability to write efficient, portable, and reliable code while also serving as a foundation for advanced topics like compilers, networks, operating systems, security, and computer architecture.
+Key areas of focus include data representation, computer arithmetic, machine-level code generation, performance analysis and optimization, memory management, concurrent processing, and networking protocols.

+## Technology Utilized:

+`Languages`: C, Assembly, Python
+`Operation System`: GNU Linux, Ubuntu Linux